History of The Aggieland

 The 30s proved a rough time for the yearbook, but the Longhorn survived the Depression despite having to scrape for advertisers.

-Between 1943 and 1945, the war interrupted publication of the Longhorn.
-The yearbook didn’t reappear until 1946, when A&M published two yearbooks – one for 1945 and one for 1946.
+Between 1943 and 1945, the war interrupted the publication of the Longhorn, and it didn’t reappear until A&M published two yearbooks in 1946 – one for 1945 and one for 1946.

 The yearbook found itself at the center of a campus controversy in 1949 as students debated whether to select a more fitting name than the Longhorn.

-In an emotionally-charged election, students voted 2-1 in favor of a name change.
+In an emotionally charged election, students voted 2-1 in favor of a name change.
 Suggested names included “Reveille,” “Twelfth Man,” “Final Review,” “Aggieland 1949,” “Bonfire” and “The Spirit of Aggieland.”
 “Aggieland 1949” won the vote.

 The yearbook continued to grow in size.
 By 1954, the book had reached 485 pages.
 Meanwhile, the college also continued to change.